User Guide

 How I Process Information

-- I tend to be intuitive and balance frameworks and first principles in my approach to problems
+• I tend to rely on intuition and look for a balance between frameworks and first principles in my approach to problems

-- I value data-informed decision making.
+• I value data-informed decision making.
 Being overly data-driven in decision making can be problematic in my experience.
+I like to dive a few layers into the data and tie it to business outcomes

 My Productivity Patterns